AL2009man/Gamepad-Asset-Pack/README.md

 Read the [FAQ & Guidelines](https://github.com/AL2009man/Gamepad-Overlay-Asset-Pack/blob/main/FAQ%20and%20Guidelines.md)

 Download: Coming soon.
-(In the meantime: I suggest Downloading the Zip or clone the repository)
+(In the meantime: I suggest Downloading the Zip or Clone the repository)

 ---